DerekPascarella/UniversalDreamcastPatcher/README.md

 3. Next to **Modified disc image**, click "Browse..." and select the patched .gdi, .cue, or .chd.
 4. In the **Patch filename** field, type the desired name for the DCP patch.
 Note that the base filename of the DCP will be used when the patching application generates the patched disc image (e.g., a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
 5. Next to **Output folder**, click "Browse..." and select where the DCP should be written.
-6. Optionally, use the **IP.BIN customization** section to bundle a custom `IP.BIN` with the patch.
+6. Optionally, check **Customize IP.BIN** to bundle a custom `IP.BIN` with the patch.
 In many cases, patch developers won't bother with this step, but there are several advantages in enabling these options:
-   * **Region-Free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.
+   * **Region-free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.
-   * **VGA** - If supported, patched disc image (output) can be booted in VGA mode on any ODE or emulator, regardless of VGA auto-patching settings within the ODE or emulator itself.
+   * **Enable VGA** - If supported, patched disc image (output) can be booted in VGA mode on any ODE or emulator, regardless of VGA auto-patching settings within the ODE or emulator itself.
-   * **Custom Game Name** - Patched disc image (output) will be displayed using a custom name within tools like the various SD card managers for GDEMU, thus giving another degree of creative control to patch developers opting for a localized game title.
+   * **Use custom game name** - Patched disc image (output) will be displayed using a custom name within tools like the various SD card managers for GDEMU, thus giving another degree of creative control to patch developers opting for a localized game title.
 7. Click **Build Patch**.

 ### Manual Method